Nedra Sterry, 95, of Great Falls, died of natural causes Friday, Jan. 25, at a local care facility.

 In the days before television, Nedra read aloud to her children, instilling in them a great love of books.
 Her vivid imagination gifted her family and friends with many fond and hilarious memories.

-"When The Meadowlark Sings" was published in 2003 by Riverbend Press in Helena when Nedra was 84, and soon after that, her life became a whirlwind of interviews and readings.
-She came back to Montana in 2004, and embarked on a statewide book tour, during which time the NPR affiliate in Billings broadcast an hourlong interview.
+'When The Meadowlark Sings' was published in 2003, by Riverbend Press in Helena, when Nedra was 84, and soon after that her life became a whirlwind of interviews and readings.
+She came back to Montana in 2004, and embarked on a state-wide book tour, during which time the NPR affiliate in Billings broadcast an hour-long interview.
 Her widely popular book sold thousands of copies and to date, has gone through six printings.
 In 2006, the memoir was recorded for the Montana State Library.
-In addition to being available as an e-book, "When The Meadowlark Sings" was chosen for dozens of book clubs and has been used in classes at the University of Montana in Missoula.
+In addition to being available as an ebook, 'When The Meadowlark Sings' was chosen for dozens of book clubs, and has been used in classes at the U. of Montana in Missoula.
 Nedra received hundreds of fan letters, some from as far away as Europe and Australia.
 She was always in awe of her good fortune and rightfully proud of her achievement.

-In 2005, she used her book royalties as seed money to establish a creative writing contest at Montana State University-Northern in Havre.
-In 2011, the contest was expanded statewide to include all 21 institutions of higher learning.
+In 2005, she used her book royalties as seed money to establish a creative writing contest at U. of Montana Northern, in Havre.
+In 2011, the contest was expanded state-wide to include all 21 institutions of higher learning.
 The competition, with an annual prize of $1,000, is funded through 2030.

-In the fall of 2007, Nedra returned to Montana, spending her remaining years at the Rainbow Retirement Center and the Park Place Health Care facility in Great Falls.
+In the fall of 2007, Nedra returned to Mont. spending her remaining years at the Rainbow Retirement Center and the Park Place Health Care facility in Great Falls.

-She is survived by four children, Richard (Carole) Sterry, Sandra Sterry (John Dixon) of Eugene, Ore., Jill (Jerry) Kordonowy of Livingston and Craig of Hingham.
-There are six grandchildren; and a single great-grandchild.
+She is survived by four children, Richard (Carole) Sterry, Sandra Sterry (John Dixon) of Eugene, Ore., Jill (Jerry) Kordonowy of Livingston and Craig Hingham.
+There are six grandchildren; and a single great grandchild.

 The last five years of Nedra's life were enriched beyond measure by the dedicated and loving friendship of Michael Buesseler of Great Falls.